 How exactly do ketamine infusions and KAP differ?

-Observed by medical staff, such as a nurse practitioner
+Observed by medical staff, such as a nurse or nurse practitioner.

 IV access provides more consistent levels of exposure to ketamine over the course of the session and provides a direct route for managing side effects such as blood pressure elevations.